Afio Mai, Haere Mai, Talitali fiefia

 Carrying our stories, joy and healing home.

-‘aikona is an Indigenous centered and led storytelling, gardening and land stewarding co-op.
+‘aikona and Carry the Water is an Indigenous centered and led storytelling, gardening and vai stewarding co-op.

-We live, work and love on the Wesside of Salt Lake City called Rosa Parks (Rose Park), Glendale and Poplar Grove.
+We live and love on the ancestral lands of Soonkahni (Salt Lake City) called Rosa Parks (Rose Park), Glendale and Poplar Grove, West Valley and to Moana.

-to my first gardeners, my Dad and my great grandma Mele Lei, my Grandma ‘Amelia Sauliloa Niumeitolu who placed my hands in the soil and ocean water and to my children, Pele and Tangata ‘o Lakepa, our community for keeping my feet planted and watered.
+to my first storytellers and gardeners, my Dad and my great grandma Mele Lei, my Grandma ‘Amelia Sauliloa who placed my hands in the soil and ocean water and to my children, Pele and Tangata ‘o Lakepa, our community for keeping my feet planted and watered.

 ‘Ofa lahi atu Alofa kele aku